Ivan Basso

-In 2007 Basso admitted he was planning to use blood doping and was suspended for two years.
+In 2007, Basso admitted to planning the use of blood doping and was suspended for two years.
 His suspension ended on 24 October 2008, and he returned to racing two days later in the Japan Cup, where he placed a close third behind Damiano Cunego and Giovanni Visconti.
 He later returned to racing in his home tour, and in 2010, he won his second Giro d'Italia, winning two stages along the way.

 Biography

-He was born in Gallarate, in the province of Varese in Lombardy.
-There he grew up next door to Claudio Chiappucci, a former three-time stage winner in the Tour de France who was suspended for two years after being proven guilty of doping several times.
+He was born in Gallarate, located in the province of Varese in Lombardy.
+He grew up next door to Claudio Chiappucci, a former three-time stage winner in the Tour de France who was suspended for two years after being proven guilty of doping several times.